Last Updated on August 24, 2021

 Driver's License and Vehicle Registration Extension Information:

-- Learn more about the 60-day extension for driver's license and vehicle registrations by visiting the Kansas Department of Revenue website.
+- Learn about driver's license and vehicle registrations by visiting the Kansas Department of Revenue website.

 Ideas for Physical Activity at Home: